 If the body lacks in 3 major vitamins namely; Vitamin D, Vitamin C and Biotin; it will lead to insufficient supply of nutrients to the hair follicles resulting in hair loss.
 If the body lacks in these vitamins especially for a long period of time, the natural hair cycle gets disturbed eventually causing telogen effluvium.
 This leads to temporary hair loss and can be treated by eating the right vitamins and minerals.

-What Are The Top Vitamins That Help To Stop Hair Loss?
+What Are The Best Vitamins For Hair Loss?

 Deficiency of certain vitamins causes hair loss.
 And all vitamins aid specific function for hair growth and maintenance.